Jrz5220/reverse-queue-java/README.md

 # reverse-queue-java
 Recursion Project:
 - Ask the user to enter names into a queue
-- Reverse the names in the queue using recursion
+- Reverse the order of the names in the queue using recursion